- First Selectman

 Laurie Mazich Semprebon

 Laurie Mazich Semprebon has been a leader in Willington for years, serving three and a half years as Town Treasurer (appointed and then elected), former chair of the Willington Board of Education, eight years total served on Board of Finance, Board of Assessment Appeals, Planning and Zoning Commission, and the Conservation Commission.
 She is also a U.S. Army Veteran.
+In addition, Laurie was a Girl Scout leader in town for ten years.
+She is currently a retired teacher who occasionally substitutes at Center School.

 Board of Education, Willington Public Schools